5 Things Shoplifters Don't Know About Retail Loss Prevention

-Big Brother is tracking you, too......
+Big Brother is tracking you, too.

-These systems claim to be used for data research and statistics but collect enough information to be used against you.
+These systems claim to be used for data research and statistics, but they collect enough information to be used against you.
 Whether or not this information is safe and secure and not being utilized or sold elsewhere is anyone's guess, but give a $15 per hour LP access to data like that and you're asking for trouble.

 I want to thank everyone who read my past article, 5 Things You Didn't Know About Shoplifting.
 Years later, that article has snowballed into a giant question and answer hub.
 Apparently, I haven't even scraped the surface when it comes to answering your shoplifting questions.
 I still receive several each day, and I am happy to answer as many as I can.
 Feel free to continue to ask questions about shoplifting and the apprehension process.